Vanessa Watson (1950-2021)

-Vanessa Watson is professor of city planning in the School of Architecture, Planning and Geomatics at the University of Cape Town (South Africa).
-She holds degrees from the Universities of Natal, Cape Town and the Architectural Association of London, and a PhD from the University of Witwatersrand, and is a Fellow of the University of Cape Town.
+Vanessa Watson was Professor of city planning in the School of Architecture, Planning and Geomatics at the University of Cape Town (South Africa).
+She held degrees from the Universities of Natal, Cape Town and the Architectural Association of London, and a PhD from the University of Witwatersrand, and was a Fellow of the University of Cape Town.

 Her research over the last thirty years has focussed on urban planning in the global South and the effects of inappropriate planning practices and theories especially in Africa.
-Her work seeks to unsettle the geo-politics of knowledge production in planning by providing alternative theoretical perspectives from the global South.
+Her work sought to unsettle the geo-politics of knowledge production in planning by providing alternative theoretical perspectives from the global South.

-She was the lead consultant for UN Habitat’s 2009 Global Report on Planning Sustainable Cities and is on their global reports Advisory Board.
+She was the lead consultant for UN Habitat’s 2009 Global Report on Planning Sustainable Cities and was on their global reports Advisory Board.
 She was chair and co-chair of the Global Planning Education Association Network (2007-2011).
-She is a founder of the Association of African Planning Schools and is a founder and on the executive of the African Centre for Cities at the University of Cape Town.
+She was a founder of the Association of African Planning Schools and was a founder and on the executive of the African Centre for Cities at the University of Cape Town.

 Over the last decade have focused on the development of a particular area of planning theory which also links theory to practice.
 There are two aspects to this: placing power and conflict as inevitable and central to planning processes, and grounding planning ideas in an understanding of social diversity and difference.
-My focus is a response to the problem that most mainstream planning theory has been developed in the global North, and explicitly or implicitly claims universality, while in fact it is often not helpful to planning practitioners working in the rather different conditions of the global South and East.
+Her focus was on a response to the problem that most mainstream planning theory has been developed in the global North, and explicitly or implicitly claims universality, while in fact it is often not helpful to planning practitioners working in the rather different conditions of the global South and East.